How to Safely Load and Transport Heavy Equipment

 How to Transport Heavy Equipment Safely

-1. Map the Most Linear Transport Route Ahead of Time
+1. Map the Best Route

 2. Apply for a Transportation Permit